Our experiences traveling to Hawaii in 2021

 When renting through Enterprise in Honolulu, the agent asked when we’d arrived in Hawaii, and didn’t ask any further questions or require proof when I said it had been almost two months ago.
 They presumably sanitized our car, but also provided a cleaning wipe.

 Visiting Hawaii’s Big Island During Covid

 Currently, you need a negative Covid test for inter-island travel to all Hawaiian islands BUT Oahu.
 Because we weren’t sure about availability of testing we chose to start our Hawaiian vacation on the Big Island, and will be finishing in Honolulu.

 I read as much news and info as I could leading up to our trip, but still wasn’t entirely sure what to expect.
-It’s been great so far!
-With smaller than normal numbers of tourists, it’s very easy to maintain social distancing, and mask compliance is very good.
+It was great overall!
+With smaller than normal numbers of tourists, it was very easy to maintain social distancing, and mask compliance was very good.

 Do Big Island Locals Want Tourists to Visit?